fedepaol/hugoblog/content/posts/evpn-l2-arp-suppression.md

 What I showed here is just an example to show the mechanics of ARP suppression (and Type 2 routes with IP) with FRR and Linux.
 My understanding is that there are scenarios where this is worked around by forcing those neighbor entries (such as Cumulus Linux with `neighmgrd`).

+Also, big thanks to [Lorenzo Bianconi](https://x.com/_lrnzbncn_) and to the Joolli user on the FRR slack channel, who helped me triaging and better understanding this behaviour.

+And as per the previous posts, if something is not accurate please let me know or leave a comment!